1. Overview

 bg_color(var) |

-Set background color |
+Sets the background color of the screen. |

 font(name) |